google/go-cloud/internal/contributebot/design/merge.md

 ## Objective

-As a maintainer of Go Cloud, it is desirable to have pull requests merged in as quickly as they can be merged after receiving approvals, assuming there are no test breakages or merge conflicts.
+The maintainers of Go Cloud want pull requests merged in as quickly as they can be merged after receiving approvals, assuming there are no test breakages or merge conflicts.
 Currently, merging requires a manual process:

 ```
 while branch is not up-to-date with master {